 Bonnie Tompkins, current Compassionate Communities National Lead of Pallium Canada has a Public Health background with a focus on Palliative Care.
 She is passionate about community support for caregivers.

 Diletta Toneatti worked in Media Relations for the Federal Government until her retirement in 2007.
 She is currently the producer of a community television program and actively involved in the Italian community.

 Catherine Van Vliet is a healthcare executive with over twenty years of leadership experience in both the public and private sectors.
 Catherine is active in community development initiatives and serves on boards including that of the Champlain Hospice Palliative Care Program.

-Carole Bouchard, B. Pharm., M.A.P., acts as a project consultant for Compassionate Ottawa - Reimagining Palliative Care.
+Carole Bouchard, B. Pharm., M.A.P., acts as a project consultant for Compassionate Ottawa.
 In addition to her health professional and management background, Carole has held health-related executive positions in the federal government and the not-for-profit sector.

 Masoud Nematollahi is a second-year nursing student at the collaborative program at University of Ottawa and Algonquin College.
 He is passionate about the power of community and grassroots initiatives in creating positive change and foster healthy communities.
 He helps Compassionate Ottawa with communications and engagement.